Nillows/EmbyActorReorder/README.md

   - **Installs Required Packages**: Dependencies listed in `requirements.txt` are installed to meet the script's requirements.
   - **Runs the Python Script**: The script prompts you to:
     - Specify the directory containing your `.nfo` files. (e.g., `/Users/thomw/Desktop/tvshows`)
-    - Reorder the actors as listed in each `tvshow.nfo` file found.
+    - Reorder the actors as listed in each `.nfo` file found.
     - Optionally, provide full or partial reordering.
     - Ensures data is locked after modifications to avoid overwriting by other processes.
 - **Deactivates the Virtual Environment**: The script deactivates the environment upon completion to restore the system to its original configuration.